-Barbara L. Tesner, CFRE, established BLT Philanthropy Services to expand her reach in helping nonprofit organizations achieve their goals through strategic, thoughtful fund development and management consultation.
+Barbara established BLT Philanthropy Services to expand her reach in helping nonprofit organizations achieve their goals through strategic, thoughtful fund development and management consultation.

-Prior to fundraising, Barbara had a distinguished Wall Street career.
-She worked for Commodities Corporation (now part of Goldman Sachs) New York desk, attained her NASD Series 3 License, executed commodity futures trading orders, and managed back office operations.
+Prior to fundraising, Barbara had a distinguished corporate career.
+She worked for Commodities Corporation (now part of Goldman Sachs) NYC desk, attained her NASD Series 3 License, executed commodity futures trading orders, managed back office operations.
 She moved to financial sales at Merrill Lynch selling commodity futures managed accounts.
-Barbara has additional experience in business management and has supervised staffs responsible for office operations and finances.
+Barbara has additional experience in business management and has supervised staffs responsible for finances and office operations.

 - American College of Osteopathic Internists National Convention, Phoenix AZ – “Mindful Estate Planning: A Fresh Perspective”

 - Association of Fundraising Professionals DC Chapter (AFP DC) CFRE Study Group presenter on “Securing The Gift”